-The long time world record holder for the world’s oldest dog was Bluey, who lived from 1910 to 1939 and died at the age of 29 years and 5 months.
+The world record holder for the world’s oldest dog was Bluey, who lived from 1910 to 1939 and died at 29 years and five months.

 In France, Raymonde de Laroche was awarded Pilot’s License #36 by the Federation Aeronautique Internationale, becoming the first woman authorized to fly an airplane.

 Rayon, a man-made fabric blended from cotton, wood pulp, and other natural or synthetic fibers, was first commercially produced in America in Marcus Hook, Pennsylvania.